-Expect the Unexpected: A Lesson of Pearl Harbor and Prophecy
+Expect the Unexpected: Pearl Harbor and Prophecy

 Those who lived through the sneak attack on the American naval fleet in Pearl Harbor remember the unexpected suddenness of that day.

 A survivor’s story

 Peter Hegarty of the Bay Area News Group interviewed Ed Silveira, a Pearl Harbor survivor, who lives in Hayward, California.

 “For Ed Silveira, Dec.
 7, 1941, began much like any other Sunday morning aboard the USS San Francisco as the ship lay docked at Pearl Harbor.

 “Silveira was working in the ship’s mess, helping serve breakfast to some of the cruiser’s approximately 700 sailors.

 “He was 19 years old.
 Before joining the Navy six months earlier, Silveira had never been farther than 90 miles from his family’s home in Hayward.